rogerbinns/jia-mini-python/doc/java.rst

       Note that due to internal implementation details this is the next instruction to be executed, not the currently executing one.

+   .. method:: String toDetailedString()

+      Returns more detailed than toString (eg includes linenumber and pc).
+      In the future it may also include a stack trace and local variables.

    .. method:: String toString()